hmcts/azure-subscriptions/README.md

 ### Terraform setup

 Copy an existing component, the `video-hearings` folder is a good example for a standalone tenant, or `prod` for a larger tenant with lots of subscriptions.

+## Automated Certificate Management Environment (ACME)

+Some subscriptions may require a function app and related resources to automatically create and manage SSL certficates from Let's Encrypt.

+These resources are managed and maintained in another repository: [hmcts/azure-enterprise-acme](https://github.com/hmcts/azure-enterprise-acme)

+Whilst there are dependencies on this repository, any updates specific to ACME resources should be managed there.